-Part of iLab Primeira Infância/ FOI Latin American Innovation Cluster
+Part of the iLab Primeira Infância/ FOI Latin American Innovation Cluster

 Supportive, responsive relationships with adults are integral to a child’s early development.
 A supportive caregiver can nurture a child, help her explore her environment, and encourage her learning.
 Science tells us that just one responsive caregiver can make a critical difference in helping a child develop resilience in the face of adversity.
 But when caregivers themselves experience ongoing, extreme stress, their capacity for responsiveness can be undermined, and the critical dynamic with the children in their care can be weakened.
-Formação de Vínculo na Adversidade (“Forming Bonds in Adversity”), a project within the Frontiers of Innovation Latin American Innovation Clusters, seeks to address this challenge in Fortaleza, a city in northeastern Brazil with particularly high rates of violence.
+Formação de Vínculo na Adversidade (“Forming Bonds in Adversity”), a completed project of the Brazilian Innovation Cluster, seeks to address this challenge in Fortaleza, a city in northeastern Brazil with particularly high rates of violence.

 Fast-Cycle Iteration is a process for quickly incorporating what a program team learns back into the design of that program, in order to refine what is and isn’t working and move toward higher levels of evidence at a faster pace.

 Forming Bonds is a coaching program for young parents (ages 18-25) with young children (newborn to 3 years old).
 It aims to strengthen the quality of caregiver-child interactions, build resilience among vulnerable children, and improve a variety of developmental outcomes through a combination of home visits, based on International Child Development Program and More Intelligent Sensitive Child (MISC) principles, video coaching, and individualized text messaging.
 The intervention is delivered by psychologists and psychology students affiliated with the city’s Instituto Primeira Infância (IPREDE).

 Applying the IDEAS Framework: Fast-Cycle Iteration